microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   a default key chord, we should bind them to the action from the user settings instead.
 * For any color schemes whose name matches the name of a default color scheme, we'll need to apply the user settings to the existing color scheme.
+For example, a user could override the `red` entry of the "Campbell" scheme to be `#ff9900` if they want.
+This would then apply to all profiles using the "Campbell" scheme.
 * For profiles that were created from a dynamic profile source, they'll have both a `guid` and `source` guid that must _both_ match.
 If a user profile with a `source` set does not find a matching profile at load time, the profile will